 Supervised Experiential Learning

-All supervised experiential learning occurs on campus at University of Iowa Hospitals & Clinics, with the exception of community nutrition which occurs in the greater Iowa City community.
+All supervised experiential learning occurs on campus at University of Iowa Health Care, with the exception of community nutrition which occurs in the greater Iowa City community.
 The rotation schedule is developed according to the following guidelines.

-Applicants to the M.C.N. program must either have completed a Didactic Program in Dietetics (DPD) or meet the course requirements listed below:
+Applicants to the MCN program must either have completed a Didactic Program in Dietetics (DPD) or meet the following course requirements:

-• submit three recommendation letters (two from a collegiate academic reference and one from a health care or food service experience supervisor); and
+- submit three recommendation letters (one from a collegiate academic reference, one from a health care or food service experience supervisor, and one from anyone in an academic or work setting); and

 Applicants whose first language is not English must submit official test scores to verify English proficiency.
 They can do this by submitting official test scores for the Test of English as a Foreign Language (TOEFL).
 In order to review an application, official TOEFL scores must be received from Educational Testing Service.
 Only the iBT (internet-based test) is accepted.
 A minimum total score of 93 and a speaking score of 26 is necessary for entry into the program.